Starlink in the Russo-Ukrainian war: Funding history

-Pentagon contracts
+US Government involvement

 In July 2022, Chief Commander of the Armed Forces of Ukraine Valerii Zaluzhnyi directly requested to Elon Musk 6,200 more Starlink terminals for the Ukrainian military and intelligence services and 500 per month going forward to offset the losses.
 SpaceX responded by asking Zaluzhniy to ask the Department of Defense.
 An outside consultant for SpaceX said the company "faced difficult decisions" and did not think SpaceX had the financial ability to provide any additional terminals or service requested by the Ukrainian General.

-In September 2022, SpaceX wrote in a letter to the Pentagon "We are not in a position to further donate terminals to Ukraine, or fund the existing terminals for an indefinite period of time", asking the Pentagon to take over financing.
+In September 2022, SpaceX wrote in a letter to United States Department of Defense (DoD, the Pentagon): "We are not in a position to further donate terminals to Ukraine, or fund the existing terminals for an indefinite period of time", asking the Pentagon to take over financing.
 These costs totaled to $124 million for the remainder of 2022, and would reach almost $380 million for a full year according to the senior defense official.
 At the time, some senior defense officials at the Pentagon were worried Musk could turn off Starlink in Ukraine, which would have impacted the Ukrainians.

 By October 2022, SpaceX said it had paid for about 70% of the service provided to Ukraine and claims to have offered that highest level – $4,500 a month – to all terminals in Ukraine, despite the majority only having signed on for the cheaper $500 per month service.
 Which CNN noted represented 1.3% of the service rate SpaceX said it needed the Pentagon to start paying.
 This was interpreted by CNN as an attempt by SpaceX to obtain government funding, or a disinterest in the war.

 On October 14, 2022, Musk warned the service was costing Starlink $20 million per month and stated it could not go on indefinitely.
 At that time, Shotwell had already begun discussions with the Pentagon to fund Starlink for Ukraine, independently from Elon Musk.

 During the discussions between the Pentagon and SpaceX in October 2022, the Deputy Pentagon Press Secretary was asked about the invocation of the Defense Production Act against Starlink in Ukraine.
 This law allows the government to give orders to private companies for national defense, and take action to restrict hoarding of needed supplies.
 The Defense secretary answered that she was not aware of this law being looked into being invoked for Starlink or any SATCOM capability.